 "The fantasy of the wedding is gone," describes Van Kirk.
 And while some couples stay on their best dating behavior, others "will finally feel like they can let it all hang out," she says.
 No matter how long you've been together or whether you lived together before you tied the knot, it seems that having that piece of paper comes loaded with expectations.
 And you may find your partner doesn't meet each one, she warns.

 Not so fast, newlyweds.
 If you pack your days, nights, and weekends immediately following your honeymoon with social events, you're avoiding the void.
-Staying busy is not what you need now.
+Staying busy is not what you need.
 You need time for quiet, inactivity, and stillness.
-In this calmer space, you can connect more authentically with not only yourself but also your new partner.
+In this calmer space, you can connect more authentically with not only yourself but also your partner.

-5. You'll Grow Stronger as a Couple and Build a Foundation as a Family
+You'll Grow Stronger as a Couple and Build a Foundation

 When newlyweds give themselves privacy to simply be together in their first months of marriage, a cocoon builds up around them.
 Many couples report a reigniting of grand passions between them.
 Having made a lifelong commitment to each other, you may experience new and deeper feelings of connection—engulfing, crazy-in-love, bordering-on-obsession engrossment with your spouse.

 Why?
-You're opening yourself up to really feel the long-term-commitment place in your brain that's newly lit up like a pinball machine.
+You're opening yourself up to feel the long-term-commitment place in your brain that's newly lit up like a pinball machine.
 Day by married day, the high of your wedding grows into deeper, stronger, and steadier feelings of family and forever.
 By tuning out the world and focusing so intensely on each other, you're getting to know yourselves in your new roles as married partners.
 So enjoy this sweet time of cocooning, just the two of you, and remember that it's vital in building a strong foundation for your family.